SqueamishStudio/ConsoleOS/README.md

 ## Features:
 - Evaluates password strength based on multiple cracking algorithms.
 - Provides an estimated time to breach for a given password.
+- Recommends a new secure password if your current one is not secure.
+- Generates random secure passwords.

 ## License